 This national survey of academic research was conducted by the Australian Research Council (ARC).
 It is an assessment system that uses a broad range of indicators of research quality, including research outputs, research income and esteem measures, to evaluate the quality of the research and highlight the research strengths of individual universities.

-The majority of UOW Law and Legal Studies research is produced by researchers in two centres based in the Faculty of Business and Law:
+The majority of UOW Law and Legal Studies research is produced by researchers in three centres based in the Faculty of Business and Law:

 - Australian National Centre for Ocean Resources and Security (ANCORS).

 Research undertaken by LIRC is characterised by applied, contextual, and policy-related approaches, with strong socio-legal and cross-disciplinary orientations in areas such as criminal law.
+TLPC creates opportunities for the sustainable and ethical development, implementation and dissemination of transnational law and policy.
 ANCORS is the leading specialist legal research centre dedicated to ocean governance, fisheries law and policy and maritime security issues in the southern hemisphere.
-Interdisciplinarity is a defining feature of both concentrations and both have leading national and international profiles.
+Interdisciplinarity is a defining feature of the three concentrations and both have leading national and international profiles.

 This is the third time that research in the discipline of law and legal studies at UOW has been found to be ‘above world standard’, sustaining the same ERA rating achieved since 2012.